apache/opendal/docs/rfcs/0599-blocking-api.md

 - We can't provide two kinds of API at the same time.
 - Users must decide to use `async` or `sync` at compile time.

+## Use blocking IO functions in local fs services

+> Can we use blocking IO functions in local fs services to implement Accessor's asynchronous functions directly?
+What is the drawback of our current non-blocking API?

+We can't run blocking IO functions inside the `async` context.
+We need to let the local thread pool execute them and use `mio` to listen to the events.
+If we do so, congrats, we are building `tokio::fs` again!

 # Prior art

 None